SAP-archive/yaas_java_jersey_wishlist/SETUP.md

 2. Create or join an organization.
 Currently, only organizations outside the US can subscribe to beta packages on the YaaS Market for free.

-   If you don't have an organization yet, we suggest you create a test organization in another country, click on the *Get Approved* button and confirm your base path.
+   If you don't have an organization yet, we suggest you create a test organization in another country, click the **Get Approved** button and confirm your base path.
 This will allow you to carry on with the subscription to beta packages.

 3. Follow the instructions of the [Set Up a Project](https://devportal.yaas.io/gettingstarted/setupaproject/index.html) guide to create a new project and subscribe to the following beta packages: